I believe you must lift weight off your spirit before you can release it from your body.

 God led me to write down 7 things for which I wanted to praise Him each day for 31 days.

-Toward the end of those days, my depression started leaving me.
+Toward the end of those days, that depressive spirit left me.

 It became a habit to start looking for things to be grateful for in my life.